icerpc/icerpc-csharp/examples/README.md

 ## [Hello](./Hello/)

-The hello example application shows how to create a minimal IceRPC client and server application, implementing the canonical "Hello World" example.
+The Hello example application shows how to create a minimal IceRPC client and server application implementing the canonical "Hello World" example.

 ## [Interop](./Interop/)